-Guidebook A small selection of the better routes that I know personally are shown in the following diagrams, for full details of all the routes climbed to date here you will need the SMC "Lowland Outcrops" guidebook, 2004 edition.
+Guidebook A selection of the better routes that I know personally are shown in the following diagrams, for full details of all the routes climbed to date here you will need the SMC "Lowland Outcrops" guidebook, 2004 edition.

 A short way further west is the largest area, the Central Slabs.
 Routes here are up to 50m long and are sometimes best split into two pitches.
 Descend to the left from the left hand buttress (make a 50m traverse first) or by going well over to the right from Spare Rib (exposed grass and heather!).
-Belays can be hard to find, 60m ropes are recommended.
+Belays can be hard to find, so 60m or even 70m ropes are recommended.

 A really nice combination is to climb Spare Rib, descend a short way down the gully on the left then climb the clean and much more pleasant upper section of Spanish Inquisition (still VS 4b).

-.Quite a long way further west is the small crag of the Black and White Walls, giving shorter more sustained routes.
+Quite a long way further west is the small crag of the Black and White Walls, giving shorter more sustained routes.
 There are several harder routes here as well, all described in the SMC guidebook, but I haven't climbed them!